Standard One: Mission / Vision of Education & Learning Program

 An agreement to abide by the standards and ICF Coaching Education Accreditation Code of Conduct by all providers who are approved for an ICF accreditation.

 Being accredited by ICF is the gold standard for coaching education globally.
-Tell us why you chose to become a coaching education provider.
+In the accreditation application, you will tell us why you chose to become a coaching education provider.

 Standard Two: Administration, Organization & Business Operations